 Standardized test scores also help us evaluate scholarship.
-We accept the GMAT and GRE, as well as the EA, for those with at least 8 years of work experience.
+We accept the GMAT, GRE and EA.
 We accept scores from tests taken either at home or at testing centers.

 We evaluate the overall score and each section of the test.
-Please see the Application Requirements section to help you decide which test to take or schedule a phone chat with an admissions team member to discuss your best option.
+Please see the Application Requirements section to help you decide which test to take or schedule a conversation with an admissions team member to discuss your best option.

 There are no cut-off scores, but we expect higher than average test results.
 In the most recently admitted class:

-- The median overall GMAT score for admitted applicants was 710
+- The average GMAT score for admitted applicants was 711

 - We do not have statistics available for the GRE due to the limited quantity we receive.